-Paying dues to a Local PTA includes membership in the National PTA and the Texas PTA, with all the benefits of such membership.
+Paying dues to a Local PTA includes membership in the National PTA and Texas PTA, with all the benefits of such membership.

-Parliamentary procedure is used to protect the members' rights, but too often, only the leaders of the group are knowledgeable enough to use it effectively.
+Parliamentary procedure is used to protect the members' rights, but too often, only the group's leaders are knowledgeable enough to use it effectively.
 Leaders and members all need to be aware of their rights and responsibilities.

-Leadership Roles In A Meeting
+Leadership Roles in a Meeting

-While every member has the responsibility to carefully observe the proceedings and take action when necessary, the association's officers have specific roles in managing a successful meeting.
+While every member is responsible for carefully observing the proceedings and taking action when necessary, the PTA's executive board members have specific roles in managing a successful meeting.